CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ### Retention

-Provided Pulsar add-on have infinite retention policies which can be changed using:
+A Pulsar add-on is provided with infinite retention policies, which can be changed using:

 ```bash
 # Example to set retention of namespace to 2 weeks and/or 100 GB